 Asa Gray first arrived in Cambridge in 1842.
 Starting from the closet of his first room in Massachusetts, his herbarium collection has grown quite a bit since.

-In the early 1860's Asa Gray was again in need of a proper place to keep his collections.
-From a report written for the years 1862-1863 we read: "The very valuable collection of plants belonging to Dr. Gray, and deriving great additional value from the fact that the specimens have all been identified by his authority, is now scattered in various apartments of two wooden buildings, and constantly exposed to the danger of fire.
+In the early 1860s Asa Gray was again in need of a proper place to keep his collections.
+As we see in the annual report written for the years 1862-1863: "The very valuable collection of plants belonging to Dr. Gray, and deriving great additional value from the fact that the specimens have all been identified by his authority, is now scattered in various apartments of two wooden buildings, and constantly exposed to the danger of fire.
 Dr. Gray offers to give it to the University, provided the College will put it into a fire-proof building, and provide for its maintenance and increase."

 The offer of such a valuable collection as Asa Gray's was impossible to refuse.
-Just one year later we read in a report from 1863-1864: "Dr. Asa Gray has presented to the University his invaluable Herbarium, and his botanical library, which have been safely transferred to the fire-proof building furnished, at a cost of over twelve thousand dollars, by the generosity of Nathaniel Thayer, Esq., of Boston.
+Just one year later the report from 1863-1864 reports: "Dr. Asa Gray has presented to the University his invaluable Herbarium, and his botanical library, which have been safely transferred to the fire-proof building furnished, at a cost of over twelve thousand dollars, by the generosity of Nathaniel Thayer, Esq., of Boston.
 A fund has also been raised by subscription for the support and increase of the collection."
 The following year Mr. John A. Lowell added to Gray's collection with a valuable collection of books from his own shelves, even sending a case in which to store them.

 Asa Gray withdrew from teaching at the close of the year 1882-83.
-His work in teaching was then taken up by Assistant Professor Goodale.
+His work in teaching was then taken up by George Lincoln Goodale, then an assistant professor.
 Gray retained his professorship and remained in charge of the Herbarium.
-From an Annual Report of 1882-1883 we read: "The Herbarium is one of the most interesting and valuable of the scientific collections belonging to the University.
+From an Annual Report of 1882-1883: "The Herbarium is one of the most interesting and valuable of the scientific collections belonging to the University.
 It is one of the permanent fruits of Professor Gray's long and diligent life as a systematic botanist, and of his recognized position as the highest authority in the world upon the flora of North America."

 From a booklet describing the Asa Gray Memorial Fund: "It may be safely said that no American has done more than Dr. Gray to encourage a taste for natural sciences, or give pleasure and interest to the amateur in this field.
 His many botanical works, combining to an extraordinary degree accuracy of statement with simplicity of expression, have for years held the highest rank among books on their subject.
 Thousands of persons who never had the opportunity of meeting Dr. Gray or experiencing the charm of his genial personality have through his writings come to know, admire and love him.
 All such persons will surely agree that no form of memorial could be more fitting for Dr. Gray than a permanent fund to assure continued support for the Herbarium, which his untiring efforts brought to its present high plane of scientific efficiency."